YYwang14/url-counting/README.md

 ### 1. URL Generation
 - **File**: `url_generation.py`
+- **Credit**: This script was provided by Prof. Yifan Wang at the University of Hawaii at Manoa.
 - **Description**: Generates a large file of random URLs for testing.
 - **Usage**:
   ```bash